syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/How-to/Render-Gantt-Server-side.md

 # Rendering the Gantt using Gantt properties in server-side

-The GanttProperties helps to render the Gantt control in server-side.
+The `GanttProperties` helps to render the Gantt control in server-side.

-The following code example which will explain to render the Gantt control in server-side.
+The following code example explains how to render the Gantt control in server-side.

 {% tabs %}